grst/grst.github.io/bioinformatics/_posts/2020-11-28-low-level-nextflow-hacking.md

 I found that Nextflow's fancy ANSI-logging feature sometimes swallows `println` statements or error messages.
 It is possible to turn it off using `nextflow run -ansi-log false`.
 I also learned to check the `.nextflow.log` file more often.
-It sometimes contains helpful additional information such as full Java stack traces.
+It sometimes contains helpful additional information, such as full Java stack traces.